VDliveson/SurgeForms/README.md

    - **SSH**: `git clone git@github.com:VDliveson/SurgeForms.git`

 3. **Add Environment Files** :
    Add a `.env` file in each microservice folder within the repository.
-Ensure all required environment variables are specified in these files.
+Ensure all required environment variables are specified in these files as given in `.example.env` files

 4. **Start the Application** :
    In the root directory of the repository, run the following command to start the microservices: